Dynatrace/dynatrace-operator/ARCHITECTURE.md

 ## Dynatrace Operator Components

-The `Dynatrace Operator` is not a single Pod—it consists of multiple components working together, encompassing several Kubernetes concepts.
+The `Dynatrace Operator` is not a single Pod — it consists of multiple components working together, encompassing several Kubernetes concepts.

 ### Main Operator Pod